kalyan-prusty/vedic_multiplier/README.md

 ![Step-3](images/step_3.png)

 ## Block Diagram of 4-bit Multiplier
+Before going to the pipelined verssion of the multiplier we will verify the logic with the complete combinational block as debuging the combinational design is quite easier then the sequential pipelined design.

 The block diagram of the 4bit Vedic Multiplier can be shown as follows.

 <p align="center" width="100%">